 Willow does not use high enough levels of ozone to penetrate oils (terpenes).
 What actually happens during our process is that ozone clings to the outside of these terpenes and forms a sort of bubble around them.
 This effectively stops the terpenes from evaporating while in the process, and for a short time afterwards as the ozone off-gases from the flower for 5-7 days.
 The biggest concern of growers once product has finished its decontamination cycle is that the smell is a little bit different than they remember.
 This is true.
 The product will smell different immediately after the Willow process for two reasons:

-- There is still some residual ozone that needs to be off-gassed over time, which has its own unique smell.
+One – There is residual ozone that needs to be off-gassed, which has its own unique smell.

-- The terpenes are not evaporating at the rate they used to, which in turn doesn’t produce as much of an odor
+Two – The terpenes are not evaporating at the rate they used to, which in turn doesn’t produce as much of an odor.